In this guide, you will find instructions on how to change the engine oil on a Volvo vehicle.

 - Remove the kick panel or fabric cover under the dash.
 You will need to remove plastic retainers to pull down the cover.

 - Now the CEM module is exposed.
 Twist two screws on the CEM and pull down the module.

 - Disconnect the electrical connectors from the CEM.
-To remove the connectors first pull back the lever to unlock it then lift out.
+To remove the connectors, first, pull back the lever to unlock it, then lift it out.

 - Disconnect the electrical connections from the bottom of the CEM module as well.

 - Inspect the connectors and pins on CEM for corrosion.

 - Remove the black relays from the CEM and inspect them as well.

 - Use a small brush to clean the contacts in combination with the contact cleaner.